subpath/emoji-lookup/README.md

 # emoji-lookup
-search emoji character in terminal
+search emoji characters in the terminal